crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 Faircloth (2011) proposes an iterative five stage reconnaissance phase: Intelligence Gathering, Footprinting, Human Recon, Verification, and Vitality.
 Building on Faircloth (2011), follows is a table summarizing the stages of the reconnaissance phase.
 The Verification phase is implied, and the Vitality phase can be omitted in passive reconnaissance.

-**Table: Five Phases of Reconnaissance (Adapted from Faircloth, 2011)**
+**Table: Phases of Reconnaissance (Adapted from Faircloth, 2011)**

 <table data-header-hidden><thead><tr><th valign="top"></th><th valign="top"></th><th valign="top"></th><th valign="top"></th></tr></thead><tbody><tr><td valign="top">Phase</td><td valign="top">Objectives</td><td valign="top">Output</td><td valign="top">Tools</td></tr><tr><td valign="top"><p>Intelligence</p><p>Gathering</p></td><td valign="top">To learn as much about the target, its business, its organizational structure, and its business partners as possible.</td><td valign="top">The output of this phase is a list of company names, partner organization names, and DNS names which reflect the entire target organization including all of its brands, divisions, and local representations.</td><td valign="top"><p># Search engines</p><p># Financial databases</p><p># Business reports</p><p># WHOIS</p><p># RWHOIS</p><p># Domain name registries and registrars</p><p># Web archives</p><p># Data mining tools</p></td></tr><tr><td valign="top">Footprinting</td><td valign="top">To mine as many DNS host names as possible from the domains or company names collected and translate those into IP addresses or IP address ranges.</td><td valign="top">The output of this phase is a list of DNS host names, IP addresses, and IP address ranges.</td><td valign="top"><p># DNS</p><p># WHOIS</p><p># DIG</p><p># SMTP</p><p># Data mining tools</p></td></tr><tr><td valign="top"><p>Human</p><p>Recon</p></td><td valign="top">To analyze the human perspective of the target and gain as much intelligence as possible about the people associated with the organization.</td><td valign="top">The output of this phase is a list of names, job titles, contact information, and other personal details about the people associated with the organization.</td><td valign="top"><p># Search engines</p><p># Email lists and web site posts</p><p># Social networking services</p><p># Publicly available records</p></td></tr><tr><td valign="top">Vitality</td><td valign="top">To confirm the reachability of the IP addresses identified in prior phases.
 This is a phase which spreads between reconnaissance and enumeration.</td><td valign="top">The output of this phase is a list of IP addresses from prior phases which have been confirmed as reachable.</td><td valign="top"><p># PING</p><p># Port scanners</p><p># Mapping tools</p></td></tr></tbody></table>

 A key argument is that there is no clear cutoff point between passive and active intelligence gathering techniques.
-Wheeler (2011) writes, “beware that the definition of passive is not always consistent across the field.
-There are definitely gray areas to be aware of".
+The definition of passive is not always consistent across the field.
 The confusion includes whether the information gathering can be performed without the knowledge of the organization under investigation (i.e., remains stealthy), and whether the process of testing can be traced back to the tester's location or IP address.

-**Scanning and enumeration**
+### Scanning and enumeration

 Security analysts now apply the information they gathered in recon towards gathering more in-depth information on the targets.